 Mt.
 Buckskin has actually been on my radar for many years.
 I remember driving over Fremont Pass back in college and marveling at the huge glacial valley that forms the headwaters of the Arkansas River, and bends underneath the west face of Democrat and over to Buckskin.
 Then, many years later I was on ski tour up Mt Arkansas with Nick Devore after getting skunked on Princeton (to rocky… what’s new).
 We hit the summit and immediately we were tractor beamed by the awesome and complex north face of Buckskin.
 I remember discussing the options on that face and as we skied Arkansas I wondered if I’d be back any time soon to give it a go?

 Well here we are seven years after my “Ski the 14ers” project and I’m finally making it up that wild valley to ski Buckskin, and in awesome powder conditions.
-I was joined by my old college and ski racing buddy Matt Lanning, who lives in Breck, and Dr. Jon Kedrowski, a Vail local who recently slept on the summit of 58 points over 14,000′ in Colorado, among his many other accomplishments.
+I was joined by my old college and ski racing buddy Matt Lanning, who lives in Breck, and Dr. Jon Kedrowski, a Vail local who recently slept on the summit of 58 points over 14,000′ in Colorado.

 We made quick time up the low angle valley, marveling at all the amazing ski terrain surrounding us.
 This was my 10th Centennial Peak of the last two weeks but the first one we were attempting that held winter snow on a north aspect (Pacific and Fletcher were both northerly but we approached on south and east aspects) With the lingering deep and persistent slab problem in the Colorado snowpack on north and northwest aspects we tried to be as conservative with our decision making as we could and choose a route to skin up that was supported and lacked a big load.
 The snowpack in one of the north couloirs was well anchored by many large boulders (yes, shallow is weak, but can also provide good anchorage) So up we skinned and were actually able to skin all the way to the summit ridge.
 The views up here were excellent, as you come to expect on most of Colorado’s high mountains.